{}

 (Review the previous version here)

-This Privacy Policy describes how HoneyBook, Inc. (“HoneyBook,” “we”, “us”, or “our”) handles personal information that we collect through our website and mobile applications (together with the website, the “Services”).
+This Privacy Policy describes how HoneyBook, Inc. (“HoneyBook,” “we”, “us”, or “our”) handles personal information that we collect through our website and mobile applications ( the “Services”).
 The Services are designed to help our customers manage their businesses (“Businesses”).

 We reserve the right to modify this Privacy Policy at any time.
-If we make material changes to this Privacy Policy, we will notify you by updating the date of this Privacy Policy and posting it on our website and/or other Services.
+If we make material changes to this Privacy Policy, we will notify you by updating the date of this Privacy Policy and posting it on our website and/or other Services, or as required by law.

 Personal Information We Collect